 From an investment perspective, "store of value" assets and commodities tend to rise in price during hyperinflation.
 Precious metals such as gold and silver are often considered "safe haven" assets due to their scarce supply.
 Real estate prices also tend to at least retain their value in a hyperinflationary environment.

-A significant reason cryptocurrencies like Bitcoin (BTC) have value is due to their scarce supply.
+A significant reason many believe cryptocurrencies like Bitcoin (BTC) have value is due to their scarce supply.
 In fact, Satoshi Nakamoto deliberately modeled Bitcoin on "inflation hedge" investments like gold.
 Once people mine all the 21 million bitcoins, the crypto will have an inflation rate of 0%.
 Crypto supporters believe Bitcoin's hard-cap supply can counter inflation and hyperinflation.

 Besides Bitcoin, there are crypto projects with a deflationary issuance rate.
 Most notably, Ethereum (ETH) introduced a coin-burning mechanism called "EIP-1559" in 2021.
 A portion wipes out of existence whenever people use Ethereum's ether coin on the blockchain.
 Whenever this "burn rate" exceeds daily ETH issuance, ETH has a negative inflation rate.
-Other cryptocurrencies, such as Binance's BNB Coin, have similar burning mechanisms.

 Some nations struggling with inflation have already begun experimenting with using cryptocurrency as payment and investment.
 For instance, crypto adoption has risen in Argentina as the country's peso continues to post double-digit inflation rates.
 Recent surveys reveal at least 60% of Argentines believe Bitcoin will have a higher value in two years, while only 35% have the same faith in the Argentine peso.